20centaurifux/severin/README.md

     "Converts a URI to a keyword."))
 ```

-Implementing a pool for network connections like HTTP you might want to group
+When implementing a pool for network connections like HTTP you might want to
-the objects by the remote server's hostname and not by their URI.
-Therefore
+group resources by hostname instead of their URI.
-implement the URI->KeyProtocol protocol in your factory:

 ```
+(defrecord HttpFactory

+  [...]

   URI->KeyProtocol

   (-uri->key
     [this uri]
     (-> uri
         java.net.URI.
         .getHost
         keyword)))
 ```

-Don't forget to update the URI of recycled connection objects when you've
-implemented your own -uri->key function.

-## Example
+## Factory example

-In this example we implement a pool for input streams of local files.
+In this example we implement a pool for file input streams.

 ```
 (ns severin.example